Henry Jermyn, 1st Earl of St Albans: Politician and courtier

 In 1625, while still underage, Jermyn was elected Member of Parliament for Bodmin on the interest of his uncle Sir Robert Killigrew, and was re-elected MP for the seat in 1626.
 He made no contribution to parliamentary proceedings in either year.
-In around 1627, he came to the attention of Henrietta Maria, Queen consort of Charles I of England, and was appointed a gentleman usher in her private household.
+He continued to attract the attention of Henrietta Maria, now queen consort of Charles I of England, and in 1627 Jermyn was appointed a gentleman usher in her private household.
 In July 1627 he was sent to France by the queen to convey her condolences to Louis XIII on the death of the duchess of Orléans.
 He became Henrietta Maria's vice-chamberlain in 1628 and the same year he was elected as the MP for Liverpool on the nomination of Humphrey May.
 During the parliamentary recess, Jermyn was seconded to Jersey to train the island's militia.

+Villiers affair

 In 1632 Jermyn was again sent to Paris, this time to congratulate the queen's mother, Marie de' Medici, on surviving a coach accident.
-In 1633 he jeopardised his position when Eleanor Villiers, one of the queen's ladies in waiting, gave birth to his illegitimate child.
-Jermyn was sent abroad by Charles I, but was allowed to return and resume his role at court in August 1634.
+In 1633 he jeopardised his position at court when Eleanor Villiers, one of the queen's ladies in waiting, became pregnant and claimed it was Jermyn's illegitimate child.
+Upon questioning by the king, Jermyn admitted the unlawful sexual relations, but refused to marry Villiers.
+This was depsite Villiers' aunt, Katherine Villiers, Duchess of Buckingham, offering Jermyn £8,000 as a dowry.
+On 4 June 1633, Eleanor's brother, Lord Grandison, challenged Jermyn to a duel.
+For their immoral behaviour and to prevent a duel from taking place, both Jermyn and Villiers were imprisoned in the Tower of London for several months.
+In September 1633, Charles I sent Jermyn an ultimatum – marry Eleanor Villiers or face exile.
+Jermyn chose exile, and was sent first to France and then to Jersey by Charles I, but he was allowed to return and resume his role at court in August 1634 after the queen lobbied for his cause.
 His favour with Henrietta Maria was undamaged and in 1639 his dominant position in her household was confirmed when he was appointed her Master of the Horse.